OSU receives Coach of the Year and Freshman of the Year nods

 Gene Smith & several Buckeye student-athletes spoke Thursday morning at the GCSC Morning Sports Report.

-The Buckeyes broke through on the national stage in 2013, capturing their first NCAA national championship in addition to claiming national titles in the first varsity four and second varsity eight.
+The Buckeyes broke through on the national stage in 2013, capturing their first NCAA team championship in addition to national titles in the first varsity four and second varsity eight.
 In doing so, the Buckeyes became the first Big Ten rowing program and the first women’s program at Ohio State to win an NCAA championship.
 In a record-setting year for Ohio State rowing, the Buckeyes won a second-consecutive national title in the first varsity four, which had previously brought home the program’s first national title in 2012.
-In addition, the second varsity eight closed out the season with a perfect 12-0 record and its first national title.
+In addition, the second varsity eight closed out the season with an unbeaten record and its first national title.
 Bode became the first rower under Teitelbaum to earn Ohio State Female Athlete of the Year honors and the third rower to be named Big Ten Rowing Athlete of the Year.

-The 2011 Big Ten Championship at Eagle Creek Park in Indianapolis, Ind., was won by the Buckeyes in dramatic fashion, eventually paving the way for a 10th-place finish overall at the 2011 NCAA Championships.
+The 2011 Big Ten Championship at Eagle Creek Park in Indianapolis, Ind., was won by the Buckeyes in dramatic fashion, eventually paving the way for a 10th-place finish overall at the NCAA championships.
 No. 10 Ohio State held a slim three-point lead over Wisconsin and a nine-point advantage over Michigan heading into the final race.
 A win or runner-up finish from the first varsity eight by the Buckeyes, Badgers or Wolverines would lock up the championship for that team.
 Ohio State crossed the line in 6:20.53 to take second place behind Michigan State, capturing its third Big Ten title.